shadichy/systemback-archlinux/README.md

 ## Install

-* Currently haven't have aur yet *
+* Currently haven't have an aur page yet, and haven't been able to build too :'( *

 ```bash
 pacman-key --recv-key 50B2C005A67B264F --keyserver 'hkp://keyserver.ubuntu.com:80'